yding5/AdaptiveBinning/README.md

 ```sh
 python demo.py
 ```
 See more details in demp.py and AdaptiveBinning.py.
+Please let me know if you have any question or comments: yding5@nd.edu.

 A few examples are shown below where ECE and MCE are shown in percentage.